ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

    that others will improve or soundly reject the model.
     - ["Why Greatness Cannot be Planned" by Kenneth O. Stanley and Joel Lehman]({{< relref "/docs/books/why-greatness-cannot-be-planned.md" >}})

+See also ["The Enigma of Reason"]({{< relref "/docs/books/The-Enigma-of-Reason.md" >}}) for an excellent theory about how people reason to defend theories, not to generate them.

 ### "Experts"

 Some fields, like chess, can legitimately have experts - people who deeply